 In some ports, but not every port.
 Best places to find free Wi-fi is coffee shops, restaurants, bars, libraries, some supermarkets and malls.

 I hope these tips have helped you and answered your cruise ship wifi and internet questions.
-You may also enjoy reading: TOP 5 TIPS HOW TO USE YOUR iPhone ON A CRUISE SHIP this gives lots of tips on how to save your battery, using airplane mode and how to do I few things that you may not have thought of.
+You may also enjoy reading: TOP 5 TIPS HOW TO USE YOUR iPhone ON A CRUISE SHIP this gives lots of tips on how to save your battery, use airplane mode and how to do I few things that you may not have thought of.

 Here are some more cruise ship tips: